AlvaroMartinezQ/my-shell/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

 Contributions are closed as this is a project which has been already rated.
-But any suggestions are welcomed via email.
+But any suggestions are welcomed via email, as well as if you find a bug, it would be highly appreciated if it's reported!

 <!-- LICENSE -->
 ## License